-With this issue of Negotiation Briefings, we are pleased to introduce our new academic editor, Alain Lempereur, the Alan B. Slifka Professor and Director of the Heller School conflict Resolution Program at Brandeis University.
-Lempereur is an affiliated faculty and executive committee member of the Program on Negotiation (PoN) at Harvard Law School (HLS).
-He takes over as academic editor from HLS and Harvard Business School professor guhan Subramanian, who was recently appointed chair of PON.
+Alain Lempereur, the Alan B. Slifka Professor and Director of the Heller School conflict Resolution Program at Brandeis University, is an affiliated faculty and executive committee member of the Program on Negotiation (PoN) at Harvard Law School (HLS).
 The author of a dozen books, Lempereur has developed the concept of “responsible negotiation” and below he answers questions about how to conduct more ethically sound negotiations.

 Alain Lempereur: It is the capacity to advance your personal goals in the here and now, while also serving the goals of other relevant parties or stakeholders, including future generations.